 looked at the chaos and thought, “Hey, what if we could actually show images

 instead of these boring blue links?”
+Why wasn't it thought before!
 And just like that, Google Images was

 born.